 Kathmandu: RAN supports the work of Women's Foundation.
 Though based in Kathmandu, WF provides women and children from all over Nepal with a shelter from abuse, as well as a running a daycare centre for poor children, a school that children can learn without fear of physical punishment and a wide range of women support services.

 Volunteers: Volunteers have helped in the schools supported by RAN and schools in other areas.
 Teacher training is especially invaluable and experienced teachers are particularly in demand, providing a much needed and more sustainable contribution that lasts beyond just the time spent at the school.

-Computers for schools: Computers donated by donors helped Garimudi Higher Secondary School have led to the district providing the school with a computer teacher.
-Computers have also been donated to the higher secondary school in Bardia, Garimudi Higher Secondary School in Dolakha, Deusa Secondary School and a secondary school in Pyuthan district.
+Computers for schools: Computers have been donated to the higher secondary school in Bardia, Garimudi Higher Secondary School in Dolakha, Deusa Secondary School and a secondary school in Pyuthan district.

 School libraries: From kind donations, school libraries have been started at Garimudi, Deusa and a small community school in Rukkum district.